athenexcalibur/gp8/Draft.md

 Additionally, all three sites seem to have a private messaging functionality: a feature we thought was unnecessary.
 Therefore we may have to reassess the need for a privaate messaging feature.

 ##Proposed Deliverables
+* Get the sign-up/login/listing working by December end.

 ##Identified risks, assumptions, dependencies and constraints
 * User Location: How much information about the user's location can we make publicly available without putting their security ar risk?
+* Assuming google maps should be able to find the addresses entered by the user.The location functionality is completely dependent on the Google Maps API.

 ##Functional requirements